uvic-seng321/course/project/assignment2.md

 ## Step 2 Requirement extraction:
 Requirements come from a variety of sources, including existing products, user feedback, crowd-sourced conversations, and interviews and surveys.
 Use some combination of these to derive a set of requirements for your product or additional features.

-Use the NLP tools we examined to extract well known features from the crowd-RE data (e.g., Reddit threads).
-You should supplement this with some of the following:
+Use  NLP and crowd-sourcing tools that we examined to extract well known features from the crowd-RE data (e.g., Reddit threads).
+You must supplement this with at least one of the following:
-- existing feature roadmaps (e.g. on GitHub)
-- interviewing other users (such as your friends or existing users/devs)
+- **interviewing** other users (such as your friends or existing users/devs).
-- extracting requirements from older products or similar products.
+- **extracting** requirements from older products or similar products.

 Your goal is to produce a set of at **least 10 user stories**.
 You will write user stories (on GitHub, using issues) through an iterative process.
 Your submission should include a draft version, with some high level ideas; a refined version 2, where you identify 10 user stories; and the final version, 3, which has been validated with existing users.
 A lot of the marks in this assignment are based on *where* the requirements came from and *how well* you justify their importance.
 Merely saying your team thinks they are useful is not sufficient.

-Required documention includes:
+Required documentation includes:

 ### Project overview (1 page max).
 This should provide a brief description of the project, why it is needed and the overall goals of the software.